-Unsportsmanlike conduct includes either offensive verbal and/or physical gestures directed towards another hockey player.
-Such actions include physical altercations, biting, hair-pulling, trying to take off an opponent’s head gear, or throwing objects onto the ice rink.
+Unsportsmanlike conduct includes offensive verbal and/or physical gestures directed towards another hockey player, referee, or coach.
+Such actions include physical altercations, biting, hair-pulling, trying to take off an opponent’s helmet, or throwing objects onto the ice rink.
 The penalty for unsportsmanlike conduct is usually a two-minute minor penalty.
 However, a misconduct penalty can also be called at the discretion of the referee.

-If a player receives the game misconduct penalty, they are not allowed to return to the game.
+If a player receives a game misconduct penalty, they are not allowed to return to the game.
 The referee must report all of the foul actions from the player to the Commissioner of the League to determine further disciplinary action.
-Players that are given the game misconduct penalty are also subject to additional discipline stipulated under Rule 28.
-Rule 28 states that the Commissioner of the League has the authority to investigate any actions and the result of the investigation may lead to fines, or suspension from playing.
+Players that are given a game misconduct penalty are also subject to additional discipline stipulated under Rule 28.
+Rule 28 states that the Commissioner of the League has the authority to investigate any actions, and the result of the investigation may lead to fines or suspension from playing.

-If a player is found guilty of showing a display of unsportsmanlike conduct, then the referee must access what penalty to give to the player.
+In hockey, the penalty for a display of unsportsmanlike conduct is at the discretion of the referee.
 The different penalties are based on the severity of the unsportsmanlike conduct.
-The penalties start with a minor penalty, then a bench minor penalty, followed by a misconduct penalty, and the highest grade of penalty, the game misconduct penalty.
+The penalties start with a minor penalty, then a bench minor penalty, followed by a misconduct penalty, and the highest grade of penalty, a game misconduct penalty.

 Taunting was made a penalty to reduce conflicts between players and encourage sportsmanship.
-It has been officially established as an action that would receive a penalty beginning in the 1992-93 season.
+It has been officially established as an action that would receive a penalty since the 1992-93 season.
 Taunting falls under the Zero Tolerance Policy, where USA Hockey has decided to implement certain restrictions to have a more enjoyable experience for all participants involved.
-Not only does this include receiving penalties to the players and coaches, but also to the officials and to the spectators.
-USA Hockey has a rule stating that if spectators are disruptive to the hockey game and to the other spectators around, the hockey game will be paused by the officials and those disruptive spectators will be removed from the stadium before resuming the game.
+Taunting penalties not only apply to the players and coaches but also to the spectators.
+USA Hockey has a rule stating that if spectators are disruptive to the game or other spectators around them, the game will be paused by the officials, and those disruptive spectators will be removed from the stadium before resuming play.